wighawag/hardhat-deploy/README.md

 - chain configuration export, listing deployed contract, their abi and address, usefull for webapps.
 - library linking at time of deployment
-- create2 deterministic deployment
+- deterministic deployment across networks
 - ability to submit contract source to etherscan for verification.
 Because buidler-deploy will save all necessary info, it can be executed at any time.
 - deployment dependency system (allowing you to only deploy what is needed).
 - deployment as migration so once a deployment is done, it can be set to never be executed again.
 - deployment retrying (by saving pending tx): so you can feel confident when making a deployment that you can always recover.
-- test fixture using `evm_snapshot` to speed up testing.
+- deployments as test fixture using `evm_snapshot` to speed up testing.
-- ability to create test fixture that automatically benefit from `evm_snapshot` to speed up these fixture.
+- ability to create your own test fixture that automatically benefit from `evm_snapshot` to speed up these fixture.
 - combined with `buidler-ethers-v5` it has the ability to get ethers contract instance by name (like `await ethers.getContract("ContractName")`).
 - importing previously compiled contract (possibly in different solidity compiler version).
-- importing artifact from external sources (like npm packages)
+- importing artifact from external sources (like npm packages), including truffle support
-- importing deployments from external sources (like npm packages)
+- importing deployments from external sources (like npm packages), including truffle support
 - ability to log information in `deploy` mode only (while in test the console remains clean).
 - contains helpers to read and execute transaction on deployed contract referring to them by name.
-- These helpers contains options to auto mine on dev envoronment like ganache (to speed up deployments).
+- These helpers contains options to auto mine on dev environment like ganache (to speed up deployments).
-- save metadata of deployed contract so they can alwasy be fully verified, via [sourcify](https://github.com/ethereum/sourcify) or [etherscan](https://etherscan.io).
+- save metadata of deployed contract so they can always be fully verified, via [sourcify](https://github.com/ethereum/sourcify) or [etherscan](https://etherscan.io).
 - proxy deployment with ability to upgrade them transparently, only if code changes.
 - diamond deployment with facets, allowing you to focus on what the new version will be.
 It will generate the diamondCuts necessary to reach that state.
 - watch and deploy: buidler-deploy can watch both your deploy script and contract code and redeploy on changes.